Volkswagen is arguably the car company most associated with Germany. Audi, BMW, and Mercedes might also spring to mind.

 In short, Volkswagen has a significant stake in the automotive business.

-In fact, in 2021, the Volkswagen Group was still (just) the world’s biggest automaker (by revenue).
+In fact, in 2021, the Volkswagen Group was still (just) the world’s largest automaker (by revenue).
 Toyota wasn’t far behind in income, selling over 1.5 million more vehicles (taking the top spot).

-In general, this is good for the average customer.
+In general, this is advantageous for the average customer.
 Parts are relatively easy to come by due to the popularity of the Volkswagen AG brands.

 Over the coming years, expect many of the Volkswagen brands (especially Volkswagen itself) to turn away from gasoline and towards electrical power.

-It will be interesting to see whether VW AG, Toyota, or someone else comes out on top in the race to go electric!
+It will be fascinating to see whether VW AG, Toyota, or someone else comes out on top in the race to go electric!